EduardoThums/basemigrator/README.md

 1. The changelog file MUST in the same folder as the migrations
 2. The changelog file MUST follow the expected format specified in the documentation
+3. The migration SQL file MUST have a set of metadata to be applied properly

 About the first rule, it's simple, follow this folder structure and you will be fine: